mineek/trollbrek/README.md

 stability

 ### ok this is all fun and games but how do i run this?
 Please, dont come to me asking for help, as I've stated multiple times its meant to be DEV ONLY.
-If u want a more usable jailbreak, check out geosn0w's jailbreak / cheyote / Fugu15.
+If u want a more usable jailbreak, check out cheyote / Fugu15.

 ( i will add instructions once i push the code )